opentensor/old-docs/src/RunningAMiner.md

-# Getting Started
+# Getting started

-This section will guide you through the basic steps necessary to start a miner and register in our network.
-Prior to installing, it is recommended that you have access to at least:
+This section will guide you through the basic steps necessary to run a miner in the Bittensor network.
+Considering the rapid expansion of - and competition within - the network since its launch in November 2021, registration difficulty is constantly shifting and there is no guarantee that the same calibre of hardware will always be sufficient.
+As of now, the bare minimum hardware requirement to register in the network is:

+- 16 dedicated CPU cores
-- 16GB of RAM
+- 32GB of RAM
 - 100GB of disk space
-- 8 vCPUs
 - Ubuntu LTS releases or Macintosh
 - A good and stable internet connection

-Connecting to a hardware service VPS will be necessary for many users, as will procuring a process manager software to ensure your miner stays online consistently.
+*as of July 25, 2022*

-## Installation
+## Installing Bittensor

 To begin, paste this script into your macOS Terminal or Linux shell prompt: